Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 - Plasma proteins and lipids
 - Urinary sodium
 - Urine osmolality
+- Optional extras to consider:
+	- ABG
+	- TFTs
+	- LFTs
+	- Urea and creatinine
+	- Random cortisol
+	- Short synacthen test
 # Workup
 - The main goals in the assessment of hyponatraemia are:
 	1. Severity of hyponatraemia ([correct for hyperglycaemia if present](https://www.mdcalc.com/calc/50/sodium-correction-hyperglycemia))
-	2. Type of hyponatraemia (hypertonic/isotonic/hypotonic)
+	2. Type of hyponatraemia (hypertonic/isotonic/hypotonic); although pretty much all hyponatraemia is hypo-osmolar
 	3. Treat cause
 	4. Prevent complications
 - Remember to correct serum osmolality for the effect of urea